Bile Acid Test

 Test inclusions: what parameters are included?

-The bile test uses one parameter, i.e. measuring the level of bilirubin present in your blood and urine.
+The bile test uses one parameter, i.e. measuring the level of bile acids present in your blood.

 How frequently should you take this test?

-If the bile test report shows higher bilirubin levels in blood or urine, then your doctor may order other tests for determining the causes of the high bilirubin levels.
+If the bile test report shows higher levels of bile acids, then your doctor may order other tests for determining the causes of increased bile acids.

 Once your medication starts, the doctor may ask you to take one or more of the bile tests periodically to monitor the effectiveness of your medication and treatment.
 If your doctor diagnosed that your liver or gallbladder isn't functioning properly, then you may order imaging tests to ensure there are no structural abnormalities.